Journeys to and from school in Nottingham

-For reasons that vary across the city this is not always possible and the journey to school should merit some careful consideration for both parent and pupil when choosing a school.
-Travel options should be investigated to ensure that suitable transport is available or the school is within walking or cycling distance from home.
+For reasons that vary across the city this is not always possible and travel options should be investigated for suitable transport or that the school is within walking or cycling distance from home.

 Is your child moving up to Secondary education in September?

 - If you chose a school further away than your catchment, please remember you are NOT likely to be eligible for free transport

 - Can your child walk to the school and what might that journey be like in the winter?

 - Are there other children nearby that your child could walk to school with?

 - Can they cycle to school and does the school have bicycle storage facilities?